 Have More Time?

-If you have more than 3 days in Tbilisi, there are numerous ways that you could fill your time.
+If you have more than 3 days, there are numerous ways that you could fill your time.

 For one, there are many more museums and art galleries that you could visit to get a broader understanding of the history and culture of Tbilisi and Georgia as a whole.